Backrooms (film)

 From Wikipedia, the free encyclopedia

-Backrooms is a 2026 American science fiction horror film co-scored and directed by Kane Parsons (in his feature-length directorial debut) and written by Will Soodik.[4][5]
-It is based on Parsons' web series and inspired by the "Backrooms" creepypasta.
-The film stars Chiwetel Ejiofor, Renate Reinsve, Mark Duplass, Finn Bennett, and Lukita Maxwell.
+Backrooms is a 2026 American science fiction psychological horror film[6] directed and co-scored by Kane Parsons in his feature-length directorial debut, and written by Will Soodik.[7][8]
+It is a theatrical addition to Parsons' web series and was inspired by the "Backrooms" creepypasta.
+In the film, Clark (Chiwetel Ejiofor), a furniture store owner, and Mary (Renate Reinsve), his therapist, discover a dimension of seemingly endless liminal spaces accessed through the store's basement.
+Mark Duplass, Finn Bennett, and Lukita Maxwell also star.

 - James Wan